rsdoiel/antenna/archives/2025/columns_2025.23.md

 <p>Some random thoughts about wealth.</p>
 <p>Suppose you're an average middle-class person who works for a tech company when the company is bought out for a huge amount of money and your stock is now worth $10 million.
 It's liquid today.
 You just received a check for $10 million.
 What do you do? </p>
 <p>Answer: You buy things to see if there was a reason to make the money, and it turns out there really wasn't.
-You would have been just as happy in the big house in the rich neighborhood or the smaller house in a more modest place. </p>
+You would have been just as happy in the big house in the rich neighborhood or the smaller house in a more modest area. </p>
 <p>Then what if you reach another level, now you have a check in your hand for $100 million, then $1 billion, then $25 billion and keep going.
 It doesn't stop there.
 At each level you are compelled to find something fantastic that you can use that money for.
 Some power that the new level of wealth gets you. </p>
 <p>We saw in <a href="https://daytona.scripting.com/search?q=succession">Succession</a>, they played out the lunacy, the people use a lot of space, but they're still just people.
 If they loved someone or someone loved them, they'd be much happier than all the happiness all that money ever gave them. </p>
 <p>Having such large useless amounts of money is a not only a problem for the rich folk, we've found out, it's a problem for everyone else too, because eventually they get around to buying political power and they start using the money to change other people lives, always for the worse, it seems. </p>